 The Company has described its expansion plans below under the sections "Sherbrooke Expansion", "Argentina Expansion", "Paraguay Expansion" and "Washington Expansion".
-The Company has set a corporate goal of reaching 8.0 EH/s by the end of 2022.
-The Company anticipates that it's Miners and orders for Miners with delivery scheduled in 2022 will be capable of producing up to 7.2 EH/s when operational.
-The Company's existing infrastructure construction contracts are projected to provide capacity for 6.0 EH/s of Miners by year-end 2022, reflecting adjustments to its Argentina construction plan, and expansion opportunities in Canada and Paraguay.
-The Company's 2022 quarterly ending Hashrate targets based on current infrastructure construction and miner deliveries schedules are 4.0 EH/s as of June 30, 2022, 4.2 EH/s as of September 30, 2022 and 6.0 EH/s as of December 31, 2022.
-The Company continues to evaluate opportunities that will provide the additional infrastructure and Mining hardware to reach and exceed its 8.0 EH/s goal by the end of 2022.
+The Company had set a revised corporate goal of reaching 6.0 EH/S by the end of 2022 based on the Company's projected production capacity by year-end 2022 and reflecting adjustments to its Argentina construction plan and current expansion opportunities in Canada and Paraguay.
+The Company's 2022 quarterly ending Hashrate targets based on current infrastructure construction and miner deliveries schedules are 4.2 EH/s as of September 30, 2022 and 6.0 EH/s as of December 31, 2022.
+As of July 31, 2022, the Company has achieved 3.8 EH/s.